 Some of explored deadly diseases and longevity characteristics using the viscoplastic medicine theory (VMT) include stress relaxation, creep, hysteresis loop, and material stiffness, damping effect based on time-dependent stress and strain which are different from his previous research findings using linear elastic glucose theory (LEGT) and nonlinear plastic glucose theory (NPGT).

 Note: For a more detailed description, please refer to the "consolidated method" section which is given at the beginning of the special issue.

 3. RESULTS

-Figure 1 shows results using optical physics.
+Figure 1 shows comparison of three annually PPG prediction model results.